Addressing and Preventing Metabolic Syndrome

 If you are wide on the top, but small on the bottom, you have more of an apple-shaped body and are more susceptible to developing metabolic syndrome than other body types.
 People with apple-shaped bodies are more likely to develop fatty deposits around their hips and abdomens, and are at more risk for cardiovascular disease, type 2 diabetes, and high blood pressure, all conditions closely related to metabolic syndrome.

 The apple shape is more likely to develop with age, and men are more likely to be apple-shaped then women are.
 However for both men and women, this body shape indicates lifestyle imbalances, such as high levels of stress, poor diet, and very little physical activity.
-In men particularly, excessive consumption of alcohol has been linked to the development of the apple-shaped figure, which is sometimes colloquially called "beer belly".
+In men particularly, excessive consumption of alcohol has been linked to the development of excess weight around the midsection, which is sometimes colloquially called "beer belly".

 Insulin resistance is also a significant risk factor associated with metabolic syndrome.
 Insulin resistance occurs when excess glucose in the blood reduces the ability of the cells in the body to absorb and use blood sugar for energy.
 This increases the risk of developing pre-diabetes, and a host of other serious health problems, including heart attacks, strokes, cancer, and eventually type 2 diabetes.